microsoft/SLG-Business-Applications/demos/GCC-to-Commercial/readme.md

 ## This Specific Example is Obsolete
 This example demonstrates how to facilitate cross-cloud communication, calling upon an Azure BLOB Storage service running in Azure Commercial, from a Power Platform environment running in Azure Government ("GCC").

-Since the [Azure BLOB Storage connector](https://learn.microsoft.com/en-us/connectors/azureblob/) now natively supports connecting to services living in another Azure Cloud, you can simply use this capabilitiy instead of the workaround showcased below.
+Since the [Azure BLOB Storage connector](https://learn.microsoft.com/en-us/connectors/azureblob/) now natively supports connecting to services living in another Azure Cloud, you can simply use this capability instead of the workaround showcased below.

 However, for other connectors that do *not* yet support cross-cloud, this **architecture is still suggested as a workaround**.
 You can read further on exactly which connectors do and do not support cross-cloud in our white paper [here](../../white-papers/azure-connectors/).